Brooke Shields recalled the extreme and very scary reaction of then-partner Andre Agassi on her scene with Matt LeBlanc in hit comedy series Friends.

 My favourite was The Singing Detective.
 It’s so unusual: the singing, the storyline.
 It’s painful, but it’s fun.
 I found it fabulous.
 I most remember the sex scene in the woods.
 The night it was due to go out, I went to buy a Sunday newspaper from my local shop, and the headline read: “BBC braces itself for biggest sex shock ever.”
 This was my scene!
 Mary Whitehouse went berserk and every journalist was trying to get hold of me.
 Again, I was most worried about my parents, but they coped very well.
 It’s quite tame by today’s standards.
 I can’t remember much about the filming other than we were in the New Forest, so it was quite prickly!

-I love Mrs Bennett!
+I’ve always thoughtactors need to find something, no matter how small, to like about their characters when playing the villain or fool.
+Did you find anything you liked about Mrs Bennett in the BBC’s 1995 adaptation of Pride and Prejudice?WomanofWolfville I love Mrs Bennett!
 She was an absolute monster, but she was a very sensible woman because she had five daughters and had to find husbands for all of them.
 In those days, if you didn’t have a rich husband, that was it.
 And as soon as she heard there was one around, she’d be like: “Mr Bennett, have you heard?”
 I loved her.
 I based her a little on an aunt who was very eccentric and over the top, but brilliant.
 She would burst through the door going: this, that, and the other.
 I didn’t reveal that until my aunt had passed, because I didn’t want to upset her.

-What I’ve loved about my career is that I’ve managed to do both.
+Do you have a preference for comedy or drama?Miapatrick What I’ve loved about my career is that I’ve managed to do both.
 At one point I thought I might be getting stuck a little in comedy, then along came Life, the [2020 BBC] Mike Bartlett drama with Peter Davison about the families in the big house in Manchester, that I could really immerse myself in.
 This September, I’m doing a second series of the Tom Basden BBC comedy, Here We Go, playing this Liverpool mum who is a real nutter; I love her.
 What I like about my job is that you never know what’s around the corner.
 Pam from Gavin & Stacey can be a pain in the neck, but she loves her son dearly.
 She might go off on one at Mick, but they always end up cuddling, and saying I love you.
 That’s what people love, I think.

-I notice you’ve never done any Shakespeare.
-Is there a reason? avongirl
+I notice you’ve neverdone any Shakespeare.
+Is there a reason?avongirl

 I have done Shakespeare.
 I played Desdemona.
 I’ve played Ophelia at Nottingham Playhouse and at Lincoln Theatre Royal when I first left drama school.
 I’ve done a few bits.
 It’s too late now.
 I’m not doing theatre – it’s too exhausting and my brain can’t retain all the lines for two hours.
 I’ve decided I’ll just do some telly.
 I’ve always wanted to play Lady Macbeth, but I’m too old now.
 I’m 76!

-I don’t think so.
+How do you view your journey as an actor?
+Would you change anything?Ignatzratzkywatzky I don’t think so.
 I’ve had a pretty good time.
 I’ve earned a living, I haven’t had to work in a bar or wait tables, which a lot of actors do.
 There is a lot of work for young actors now entering the profession, but there are thousands of young people leaving drama schools every year.
 I was very lucky when Mike Leigh gave me such a wonderful break in Abigail’s Party.
 They say: actors don’t retire.
 The business retires us.
 I don’t want to film for months and months, getting up at 4am, because it’s exhausting.
 But I want to carry on working, because I love it.

 Look behind the scenes at the climactic sequence in “John Wick: Chapter 4,” set on 222 steps leading up to the Sacré-Coeur Basilica in Paris.